Rokasl/CS408_project/report/source/11_chapter_4.md

 The save is reverse linked list of stack frames, thus it is possible to restore the original stack including all the changes made by reverse engineering the stack.
 After stack is successfully restored, all of the save data must be destroyed and parameters reseted to keep future saves unaffected.
-Finally, current limitation is that only one instance of stack save can exist at a given time.
+Finally, current limitation is that only one instance of stack save can exist at a given time, however this is addressed in the final system.

 #### Final Remarks